-The power generating Units shall be of Super-critical steam parameters utilizing domestic coal.
+The power generating Units will be of Supercritical steam parameters utilizing domestic coal.

-It is proposed to use river water as cooling water for condenser.
+It is proposed to use clarified water as cooling water for condenser.
 The condenser cooling circuit shall operate on 'closed cycle system'.

-The bottom ash will be collected in wet form and fly ash in dry/wet form.
-Fly Ash extracted in dry form and stored in storage silos for the purpose of utilization.
-Unutilized fly ash will be converted in to slurry form and will be disposed to the ash dyke along with bottom ash in high concentrated slurry mode through high concentration slurry disposal (HCSD) system.
+The bottom ash will be collected in wet form and fly ash in dry form.
+Fly Ash shall be extracted in dry form and stored in storage silos for the purpose of utilization.
+Efforts shall be made for 100% fly ash utilization from 4^{th} year onwards as per Fly Ash notification.
+Unutilized Fly Ash, if any, shall be disposed to ash dyke through High Concentration Slurry Disposal (HCSD) System along with Bottom Ash.
+From 4th year onwards Bottom ash shall be disposed to ash dyke through the trucks in semi-wet form.